stormchaserroleplaying/stormchaserRPG/Combat/MakinganAttack/AttackRolls/index.md

 > Sometimes, an attack might miss you when you wanted it to hit.
 You can choose to allow a miss to hit you (no action required).
 If you do so, the attacker chooses the maximum amount of damage instead of rolling.

 ## Modifiers to the Roll
-When a character makes an attack roll, the two most common modifiers to the roll are an ability modifier and the character's proficiency bonus.
+When a character makes an attack roll, the two most common modifiers to the roll are an ability modifier and the character's proficiency.
 When a monster makes an attack roll, the modifier is provided in its stat block.

 ### Ability Modifier
 The ability modifier used for a melee weapon attack is Strength, and the ability modifier used for a ranged weapon attack is Dexterity.
 Weapons that have the finesse or thrown property break this rule.